Atlas-OS/docs/docs/getting-started/other-installation-methods/no-usb.md

   - [Windows 10+ OOBE](https://raw.githubusercontent.com/amitxv/PC-Tuning/main/media/oobe-windows10+-example.mp4)

 - Your computer should shortly be in Windows 10.
-At this time you can quickly enable your Internet and open Google drive, drag then files on to your desktop and then turn your internet off.
+At this time you can quickly enable your Internet and open Google drive, drag the files on to your desktop and then turn your internet off.

 - Now proceed to follow the AtlasOS Installation Guide at the specified time. [ 9:50 ]
 <iframe width="930" height="523" src="https://www.youtube.com/embed/GoO36Tj5TGE?t=523" title="Atlas OS — Installation Guide &amp; Overview (Performant Windows!)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>